Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

     ![Screenshot to select add a machine](./Select_Add_a_machine.png)

-- In the next screen, go to "Add a single sever" and click on "Generate script".
+- In the next screen, go to "Add a single server" and click on "Generate script".

 - Fill in the Resource Group, Region, Operating System (Windows), keep Connectivity as "Public endpoint".
 Then download the script to your local machine (or you can copy the content into the clipboard).